-Deadline extended to enter remarkable marketing awards
+Deadline extended to enter Remarkable Marketing Awards

 Walter is joined by judges from across Europe including Sara Riis-Carstensen, who has worked with iconic brands including Lego, DeBeers and Lufthansa and Steve Brown who led the comms strategy for Absolut Vodka as well as previously judging the Drum Marketing Awards.

-With twenty categories to choose from across fifteen business sectors and five team and individual marketer awards, there is something for everyone at the RMA’s.
+With 20 categories to choose from across 15 business sectors and five team and individual marketer awards, there is something for everyone at the RMA’s.
 Awards include categories for Technology and Innovation Sector, Charity and Not for Profit Sector and Media and Creative sector among others.

 About the awards, Treena said: “The Remarkable Marketing Awards are a celebration of the people behind groundbreaking initiatives.
 These awards are not about brands, channels or tactics, they’re about you - the visionary marketer.”